Welcome to the Imandra Protocol Language (IPL) documentation site!

 - You can now download IPL VS Code plugin at IPL VS Code Plugin

 - You may also run the IPL plugin with other editors supporting LSP.
 As of December 2017, the protocol is supported by VS Code, MS Monaco Editor, Eclipse Che, Eclipse IDE, Emacs, GNOME Builder and Vim.
 For up-to-date list and instructions, see the LSP website.

-- State - how model state is defined and how it may be referenced later
+- State - describes how model state is defined and how it may be referenced.

-- Messages and Actions - messages and actions describe external and internal state transitions
+- Messages and Actions - introduces messages and actions which describe external and internal state transitions.

 - Tutorials - here we combine the knowledge into concrete examples which can be tested in the language server.
 They also show the output from an automated analysis by imandra.
 We recommend this is a good place to start to get acquainted with ipl.